graphql-rust/juniper/docs/book/content/tracing/index.md

 ## Skipping field resolvers

-In certain scenarios you may want to skip tracing of some fields because it too simple and tracing preparations of this resolver would actually take more time then execution in this cases you can use `#[tracing(no_trace)]` to completely disable tracing of this field resolver.
+In certain scenarios you may want to skip tracing of some fields because it too simple and straightforward that tracing preparations of this resolver would actually take more time then execution.
+In this cases you can use `#[tracing(no_trace)]` to completely disable tracing of this field resolver.

 ### Example